jeffreysijuntan/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+> Why join the navy if you can be a pirate?

 Hi, I am Jeffrey Tan, a third-year undergrad at the University of Virginia majoring in computer science and mathematics.
 I grew up in Guangzhou, China, a city known as the origin of the language Cantonese.
 Unfortunately, although borned and raised in Guangzhou, I do not know how to speak Cantonese. :)